Updated May 1, 2020

 Opioids don't relieve neuropathic (nerve) pain

-An estimated 20 percent of Americans experience chronic pain.1 There are many non-opioid pain treatment alternatives.
+An estimated 20 percent of Americans experience chronic pain.1 There are many alternatives to treating pain without opioids.
 Frequently, a combination of pain-relieving techniques can help reduce reliance on opioids for managing pain.

 If you or a loved one currently takes opioids for pain management, consider speaking to your physician about potential non-opioid treatment options.
 By working with your doctor and exploring new ways of relieving pain, you may find relief without using opioids.

 Acupuncture is a traditional Chinese medicine that involves inserting small, thin needles into key areas of the body to re-direct energy flow in the body.
 Several studies suggest that acupuncture works particularly well at addressing chronic back and neck pain, knee pain, and headache.
 There is also some evidence to suggest that acupuncture may help prevent migraines.